mattconway1984/pystuff/fun_async/README.md

 In Python 3.7, the three awaitable objects are:

-    # coroutine: An asyncio coroutine is any Python function whose definition is
+    1. coroutine

-        prefixed with the async keyword.
+       An asyncio coroutine is any Python function whose definition is prefixed with the async keyword.

-    # task: An asyncio task is an object that wraps a coroutine, providing
+    2. task

-        methods to control its execution, and query its status.
+       An asyncio task is an object that wraps a coroutine, providing methods to control its execution, and query its status.
 A task may be created with asyncio.create_task(), or asyncio.gather().
 If you await a i task, execution of the current coroutine is blocked until that task is complete.
        Tasks have several useful methods for managing the wrapped coroutine.
        Notably, you can request that a task be canceled by calling the task's .cancel() method.
 The task will be scheduled for cancellation on the next cycle of the event loop.
 Cancellation is not guaranteed: the task may complete before that cycle, in which case the cancellation does not occur.

-    # future: An asyncio future is a low-level object that acts as a placeholder
+    3. future

-        for data that hasn't yet been calculated or fetched.
+       An asyncio future is a low-level object that acts as a placeholder for data that hasn't yet been calculated or fetched.
 It can provide an empty structure to be filled with data later, and a callback mechanism that is triggered when the data is ready.

 Event Loops
 -----------